libktx/ktx/assets-async/README.md

 assetStorage.dispose()

 // This will also disrupt loading of all unloaded assets.
-// Disposing errors are logged by default, but do not
+// Disposing errors are logged by default, and do not stop the process.
-// cancel the process.
 ```

 Disposing of all assets asynchronously: